buy acyclovir online usaHuman-Centered Hardware & Digital Designer

-John Proksch-Whaley is an Industrial Designer, User Experience Researcher, Interaction Designer and Design Strategy Consultant holding multiple patents in the product design space.
-His work has been featured in FastCo (Print), the New York Times, Slate, TechCrunch, The LA Times, Uncrate, Engadget, Mashable, Vogue and Forbes.
+John Whaley is an Industrial Designer and UX Researcher holding multiple patents in the product design space.
+His work has been featured in FastCo (Print), the New York Times (Print), Slate, TechCrunch TV, The LA Times (Print), Uncrate, Engadget, Mashable, Vogue (Print) and Forbes.

-With a background in both Sociology (B.A., UCSC) and Industrial Design (B.F.A., AAU), John has successfully merged his understanding for how humans behave and his love for product design.
+With a background in both Sociology (B.A., UCSC) and Industrial Design (B.F.A., AAU), John has merged perspectives on how humans behave and a love for product design.
 He pulls from a diverse palette of tools in both humanities and design, taking observational insights from the field, translating those insights into industrial designs, creating compelling user experiences, and effectively branding them so that they speak appropriately to targeted audiences.

 From Startups to Fortune 500’s

 Throughout his career, John has designed and branded (and in many cases invented) dozens of products for companies from Startups to Fortune 500’s.
 His portfolio encompasses design work from lifestyle products to consumer electronics devices, and fashion accessories to commercial lighting for companies including Samsung, Qualcomm, Texas Instruments and Peerless Lighting.